Comparative Synthesis: Learning Near-Optimal Network Designs by Query: Comparative Synthesis, Formally

+We first discuss the online query time experienced by users.
+For every synthesis task mentioned above, and across all topologies, the average running time spent by \name{} for each interactive user query is less than 0.15 seconds.
+The approach scales well with topology size since a pool of objective-program pairs is created offline.
 When creating a pool, the solving time for a single optimization problem is under a second for most topologies on all scenarios on a 2.6 GHz 6-Core Intel Core i7 laptop with 16 GB memory, and we used a pool size of 1000 objectives.
 The only exception was the \textbf{NF} on the two largest topologies, Deltacom and Ion, which took 11.8 and 15.5 seconds respectively, and we used a smaller pool size in these cases to limit the pool generation time.
 Note that the pool creation occurs offline.
 Further, it involves solving multiple distinct optimization problems, and is trivially parallelizable.

 To examine sensitivity to pool size, we first generated 5000 objective-program pairs and then randomly sampled a given number of objective-program pairs to form a candidate pool.
 Evaluating on candidate pools of size ranging from 10 to 5000, we found that pools with 300 objective-program pairs are sufficient for \name{} to achieve over 99\% optimal after 10 iterations.
 Please find details in Appendix~\ref{app:pool}.